 Winter Weather Travel Tips for People

-that are Physically Challenged
+who are Physically Challenged

 Winter weather creates tough travel conditions, especially for people with physical challenges.
 From digging out your car after the plows visit your neighborhood to dealing with driveways covered in snow and ice, it becomes extremely difficult to simply head to your car or bring out the garbage-- these simple tasks aren’t so simple anymore, especially for someone in a wheelchair or scooter.
 As a wheelchair user myself, I can tell you firsthand how challenging it is to move through the snow in my wheelchair.